lijunFFF0513/MM_GBSA-Rescoring-Method-based-Pfizer/README.md

 1. To run this script you need a MacroModel license.
 2. At present, this script only supports a single ligand, and will be optimized into a multiligand version in the future.
 3. The problem of excessive E_ptn values in this calculation protocol still needs to be solved.

+If you have any questions, you can contact [ j305631@outlook.com ]